micahcantor/blog/content/blog/median-heap-haskell/index.md

 data MedianHeap a = MedianHeap (MaxHeap a) (MinHeap a)
 ```

-We can now go ahead and write our median function, which takes a `hs›MedianHeap a` and returns `hs›Maybe a`, since it returns `Nothing` if the heap is empty.
+We can now go ahead and write our median function, which takes a `MedianHeap a` and returns `Maybe a`, since it returns `Nothing` if the heap is empty.
 We also constrain the type of `a` with the `Ord` and `Fractional` typeclasses.
 The former ensures this is a type that can be stored in a (necessarily ordered) heap, while the latter ensures we can divide it in two.
-Note the use of `viewHead` from Data.Heap, which takes a `hs›Heap a` and also returns `hs›Maybe a` for the same reason.
+Note the use of `viewHead` from Data.Heap, which takes a `Heap a` and also returns `Maybe a` for the same reason.

 ```hs
 median :: (Ord a, Fractional a) => MedianHeap a -> Maybe a